haritha3679/We-R-No-Angels/README.md

   - Plotly Dash with Spark: Spark had issues with Plotly Dash, so we implemented Plotly with Pandas DataFrames.
   - Heroku: We chose Heroku for app deployment, but it required a purchase.
   - Tableau: Tableau occasionally deleted our work, causing setbacks.
+  - API Calls to get zip code was tried but it was not possible to get for the million records in the time.
+Sites had restrictions of only 1000 or 3000 records per day.
+We did not want to compromise on the data volume so used districts instead.
+The address zip county.ipynb was developed but the analysis showed that it could not be used for the big data without paying for the API service.

 <strong>Machine Learning Approach</strong><br>
 We performed data cleaning, tuning, and binning by crime type to prepare the data.
 The results of our machine learning models were as follows: